neumino/neumino.github.io/movies.md

-### The Beyond
+### A Tale of Two Coreys
-*Released on 2018-01-09, vote average 2.7*
+*Released on 2018-01-06, vote average 6*

-Set in 2019, The Beyond chronicles the groundbreaking mission which sent astronauts - modified with advanced robotics, through a newly discovered wormhole known as the Void.
-When the mission returns unexpectedly, the space agency races to discover what the astronauts encountered on their first of its kind interstellar space journey.
+The story of teen heartthrobs Corey Feldman and Corey Haim, whose lives were forever changed by the glitz, glamour, and the darker side of show business.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/x2cuW62yGr0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/X8lJJcedIiU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>